Parents Helping Parents

 We have less data regarding the Parental Stress Line but we collect enough to know that we are having a positive impact in a significant number of calls.
 In 2016, 62% of callers were very upset at the beginning of the call but only 12% remained upset at the end of the call; 76% had a plan at the end of the call to take at least one action to improve the problem; and 91% of parents were satisfied or very satisfied with the call.

 Qualitatively we can report that parents regularly provide testimonials about how much we help them.
 The most frequent comment is that they wished they had discovered us sooner because no one treats them the way we do.

 Our long-term vision is for a society “where parents and caretakers will feel comfortable asking for help”.
 We believe that society is far better off if we work toward this goal even if attaining it is many years off.

 Reaching out to parents who are isolated and vulnerable is inherently challenging.
 This group tends to be extremely wary of authority; they have often endured serious childhood trauma; succumbed to alcoholism and drug addiction; and experienced domestic violence.
-In 2015, 663 parents with 1,205 children attended our groups.
-In our annual survey of parents, 69% reported they had been abused or neglected as children.
-This group is at extremely high risk to repeat the pattern of abuse and indeed 69% reported that their children had also been abused or neglected.
+In 2016-17, 706 parents with 1,030 children attended our groups.
+In our annual survey of parents, 78% indicated they had experienced major trauma as a child such as abuse or loss of a parent, 64% reported that their own children had experienced major trauma, and 58% reported past or present involvement with the DCF.
 This data confirms that we are reaching our target population.

 Since we started our first mutual support group in 1972, the most effective way of reaching out to families is word of mouth.
 But many parents are unwilling to take this initiative so we are always developing other strategies.
 One alternative is to make ourselves known within the child welfare and juvenile court system.
 Another strategy is to establish groups in prisons.
 Yet another strategy is finding organizations around the state who share our values and are willing to collaborate.